codycordova/codychain/README.md

 This is a **development/educational** blockchain implementation.
 It is not suitable for production use.
 Key limitations:

-- No cryptographic signatures for transactions
+- **Ed25519 signatures are implemented** but transaction validation may not enforce them in all cases
 - No network consensus (single node)
-- No persistence layer (in-memory only)
+- Limited persistence (JSON file storage)
-- Simplified Proof-of-Work (educational difficulty)
+- Simplified Proof-of-Work (educational difficulty - hash starting with "0000")
+- Private keys stored in plaintext files (for development only)
+- Session tokens stored in localStorage (not httpOnly cookies)
+- Zero-knowledge proofs are simplified/educational implementations

+**Important**: Never commit private keys to version control.
+The `data/keys/` directory should be in `.gitignore`.

 ## 📝 License